ssj24/twitterClone/twitter clone.md

    add fontawesome script in login-layout.pug

-9. notification page looks so umm... not catchy..?
+8. notification page looks so umm... not catchy..?

-10. Is it right to original poster can delete retweeted post..?
+9. Is it right to original poster can delete retweeted post..?

    Ok...
 I tried to delete the retweeted post(originally posted by me), and it throws an error..related to postedBy...

    I tweeted a post, user A retweeted it and user B retweeted my post too.

    and I noticed that delete and pin button in retweet.
 I deleted the one user A retweeted. after that user A's and user B's retweet post gives me an error.

    which means delete button actually delete the original one, and two retweeted post got an error because they couldn't find the original post..

    1. update common.js - createPostHtml

       if the post is retweeted and I'm not a retweeter I can't see pin or delete button.

       if the post is retweeted and I'm a retweeter I can see delete button only. and delete post id is retweet post id.

-       :wrench:currently it is not working... if I delete the retweet, original post is also not displaying
+      210623 currently it is not working... if I delete the retweet, original post is also being deleted.

+      ​	it's because delete handler get the post Id from post's data-id.
+I've changed that part like `<div class="post ${largeFontClass}" data-id="${isRetweet ? retweetPostId : postData._id}">`. now delete only retweet post is working.

    2. if original post is deleted don't show the retweet too.

-    3. replyTo could be matter too.
+   3. :wrench:  replyTo could be matter too.

+      I simply add `if (postData.replyTo !== undefined && postData.replyTo == null) return '';` this line but update it later.

+10. liked posts

+    210623 I thought of showing liked posts on the right space

+    - main-layout.pug

+      ```pug
+      .d-none.d-md-block.col-md-2.col-lg-4
+      	block contentRight
+      ```

+    - home.pug

+      ```pug
+      block contentRight
+      	.likedPostsContainer
+      ```

+    - home.js

+      ```js
+      $(document).ready(() => {
+          $.get("/api/posts", { followingOnly: true }, results => {
+              outputPosts(results, $(".postsContainer"));
+          });
+          $.get(`/api/posts/likes`, (data, status, xhr) => {
+              if (xhr.status == 400) {
+                  alert("Could not get liked posts.");
+              } else {
+                  outputPosts(data, $(".likedPostsContainer"));
+              }
+          });
+      });

+      ```

+    - posts.js

+      ```js
+      router.get("/likes", async (req, res, next) => {
+          const userLikes = req.session.user.likes;
+          if (userLikes !== undefined) {
+              const post = await getPosts({ '_id': { $in: userLikes }})
+              return res.status(200).send(post);
+          };
+          res.sendStatus(200);
+      });
+      ```

+      at first, I wrote this one at the end of the posts.js and it throws an error.

+      ```bash
+      CastError: Cast to ObjectId failed for value "likes" (type string) at path "_id" for model "Post"
+      ```

+      It was because there was `router.get("/:id"...)`above. since likes in address is not a valid id. so I bring this handler to top(anywhere higher than :id address). now it works.

+11. tag...?

+12. image upload